 Susan from ThriftyFun

 My cat used a cross stitch page for her bathroom.
 I covered the page with kitty litter.
 Waited a day and brushed it off.
-Took all the smell and most of the stain off.
-Be sure and wait until completely dry, or the paper will dissentigrate.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.